-

 following ad ran in The Shelby Pioneer newspaper in May 0f 1859.

-Notice that they are
+woolen business.
+Notice that they are offering blankets and coverlets.

-coverlets is uncertain.
+includes jacquard style coverlets is uncertain.

 -